eryk260/2sixty/adr/adr-0013-gcp-centralised-audit-logs-2019-04-10.md

 This ADR concerns the Centralisation and retention of GCP Audit Logs.

 *Scope :*
+only GCP platform is being covered, other cloud providers will be covered as part of separate ADR.

-GCP Stack Driver is used for storing and monitoring audit logs, both application and system categories of logs.
+GCP Stack Driver is used for storing and monitoring logs, both application and system categories of logs.
 Stackdriver has default retention period of 90 days for each log entry.

+Not in Scope : Application logs
+In Scope : Everything else required for security audits e.g. System logs, Data Access logs and Storage access logs.

-We need to retain system audit logs beyond the standard retention periods for Auditing purpose e.g. SOX compliance audit
+We need to retain these log entries beyond the standard retention periods for Auditing purpose e.g. SOX compliance audit